 SEVENTEENTH: No officer shall be personally liable to the Corporation or any of its stockholders for monetary damages for breach of any fiduciary duty as an officer of the Corporation, except to the extent such exemption from liability or limitation thereof is not permitted under the DGCL.
 If the DGCL is amended hereafter to authorize the further elimination or limitation of the liability of officers, then the liability of an officer of the Corporation shall be eliminated or limited to the fullest extent authorized by the DGCL, as so amended.
-Any repeal or modification of this Article SEVENTEENTH shall not adversely affect any right or protection of an officer of the Corporation with respect to acts or omissions occurring prior to such repeal or modification.
+Any repeal or modification of this Article SEVENTEENTH shall not adversely affect any right or protection of an officer of the Corporation existing at the time of such repeal or modification with respect to acts or omissions occurring prior to such repeal or modification.